mastodon/mastodon/CONTRIBUTING.md

 **Pull requests that do not pass automated checks may not be reviewed**.
 In particular, you need to keep in mind:

-- Unit and integration tests (rspec, jest)
+- Unit and integration tests (rspec, vitest)
 - Code style rules (rubocop, eslint)
 - Normalization of locale files (i18n-tasks)